Equity, Diversity, Inclusion – Lou adds Access – EDIA. It’s better when it’s inherent in everything we do.

 “We really appreciated your generosity, and found your intervention so interesting and pertinent, it really seemed to resonate with many of the participants (including ONDA and British Council).
 It left us thinking how ill-equipped we are in a big machine of an institution to accommodate or open up that liminal space which is so vital, and what we can do about it.
 Thank you for sharing some of your journey, experience and thoughts about all of this.”
 Head of Arts, British Council France.

-British Council France & UK, Fast Familiar (previously FanSHEN), Wysing Arts Centre, We Are Epic (a CIC in association with Epic Arts, Cambodia), Dan Daw Creative Projects, Westminster Society for Disabled People and many individual artists.
+British Council France & UK, Fast Familiar, International Feldenkrais Federation, We Are Epic (a CIC in association with Epic Arts, Cambodia), Dan Daw Creative Projects, many individual creatives and facilitators.
 My work covers:

 • Mentoring of the development of Access Docs for Artists website

-• Conversations around individual artistic practices shaping the collective voice.
+• Conversations around individual practices shaping the collective voice.

-• Where does (dis)ability and chronic illness sit within the artistic voice?
+• Where does (dis)ability and chronic illness sit within individual and an organisational practice

 • Development of access documents, how much to reveal and when?

 • Provocations on: What is inclusion?
-What does inclusion feel and look like for this new artistic collective?
+What does inclusion feel and look like for new initiatives

 • Shaping best practice around inclusion and access within the structure organisations